mh-skjelvareid/massimal/README.md

 The requirements listed in [requirements_other.txt](requirements_other.txt) must be installed manually.

+When managing conda environments, the following commands for listing, renaming and removing environments may also be useful:

+    conda env list
+    conda rename -n old_name new_name
+    conda env remove --name env_name

 ## Website
 The [Massimal website](https://en.uit.no/project/massimal) has information about the project, it's members, publications etc.